tlisart/lenia_engine/README.md

 Lenia is a generalization of no-player games such as Conway's Game Of Life that a lot of people are aware of.
 Lenia offers a lot of different, suprising and complex emergent patterns in comparison to other game of lifes, it has some interesting properties that one can read on the [open science](https://chakazul.github.io/lenia.html) page.
 The gliders and other structures have been referenced and is still an active field of research.

-Without further addue, let's get intro the mathematics of Lenia.
+Without further addue, let's get intro the mathematics and principles of Lenia and how we can do some basic research on it to discover some numerical organisms !